matt-harvey/jewel/README.rst

 The tarball will appear in the project root directory, and will overwrite any existing tarball with the same name.

-As a safety measure, running "make package" always causes the tests to be built and run, prior to the package being built.
+As a safety measure, running ``make package`` always causes the tests to be built and run, prior to the package being built.
 The package will not be built unless all the tests pass.

 To build and run the Decimal speed trial